SaiCharan209/AES-128-Encryption-IP-with-AXI4-Lite-Interface/README.md

 ## Memory Mapped I/O architecture

 We are using memory mapped I/O to communicate with the IP using a unique address to communicate with the IP which is accessed by CPU on a shared bus conveniently.
+Here the status and the control registers are accessed by the CPU using the AXI Lite address mapped bus architecture, the control register is only written and the status registers are only read, so instead of giving separate AXI 5 channels to each of the registers, i have give only write AXI-lite channel to the control register, and only gave read AXI-lite channel to the status registers.

 ## Testing

-Successfully verified the pipeline by Stress testing the AES Pipeline with 500 AES vectors with dynamic key updates through test bench by AXI-4 Lite
+Successfully verified the pipeline by Stress testing the AES Pipeline with 500 AES vectors with dynamic key updates through test bench by AXI-4 Lite and achieved a theorotical throughput of 12.8 gbps (excluding the AXI communication stalls) at 100 Mhz clock frequency.
+The max frequency the design can run without any timing errors is 400 Mhz.